-Definition: Price fixing is when two entities, usually companies, agree to sell a product at a set price.
+Price fixing is when two entities, usually companies, agree to sell a product at a set price.
 They do this to maintain profit margins.
 It's easiest for monopolies to fix prices.
 They operate without competitors that could offer products at lower prices.

 Agreement to raise prices: All competitors agree to raise prices of a product by a certain amount.
-In 2012, the Cardozo Law Review published a study of 75 such situations.
+In 2012, the Cardozo Law Review published a study finding such agreements raise prices by around 37%.

-Freeze or even lower prices: Governments fix prices by setting price freezes.
+Freeze or lower prices: Governments fix prices by setting price freezes.
 In the 1970s, inflation threatened to destroy consumers' confidence in the economy itself.
 The government fixed prices to stop inflation and restore confidence.
-It is a very clumsy tool and is only used when monetary policy has proven ineffective
+It is a very clumsy tool and is only used when monetary policy has proven ineffective.

 Vertical price fixing: It usually occurs among those in the supply chain, like an auto manufacturer and its dealers.
-For example, a manufacturer of a popular doll might use its clout to force its retailers to follow the "Manufacturer's Suggested Retail Price," and not offer sales or discounts.
+For example, a manufacturer of a popular doll might use its clout to force its retailers to follow the "Manufacturer's Suggested Retail Price" and not offer sales or discounts.
 This type of price fixing has been illegal since 1911.
 That's thanks to the Supreme Court's decision in Miles v.
 Park when the Court said price fixing violated the Sherman Antitrust Act.

 Some manufacturers get around this through vertical integration.
-For example, Apple has its own stores.
+For example, Apple has its stores.
 That allows it to remain full-price without being accused of illegal price fixing.

-1992: ADM fixed the price of lysine, an additive in corn and other animal feed, with its Japanese and Korean competitors.
-The whistle-blower, Mark Whitacre was played by Matt Damon in the 2009 film, “The Informant."
+1992: The Archer Daniels Midland Company fixed the price of lysine, an additive in corn and other animal feed, with its Japanese and Korean competitors.
+The whistle-blower, Mark Whitacre, was played by Matt Damon in the 2009 film, The Informant.

 2012: Banks fixed the world's second-most important interest rate.
-They included Barclays, UBS, Rabobank and the Royal Bank of Scotland.
-The Libor rate is the basis for most other interest rates throughout the world.
+They included Barclays, UBS, Rabobank, and the Royal Bank of Scotland.
+The LIBOR rate is the basis for most other interest rates throughout the world.
 It closely follows the world's most important rate, the fed funds rate.
-However, in 2007 it diverged significantly, signaling the start of the 2008 financial crisis.
+But in 2007, it diverged significantly.
+That signaled the start of the 2008 financial crisis.
 As a result of the price fixing, LIBOR administration was switched over to the InterContinental Exchange in 2014.

 2013: Apple was found guilty of price fixing e-books with major online publishers.
-(Source: "Apple Found Guilty in E-Book Price Fixing Conspiracy," Time, July 10, 2013.)

 Why Price Fixing Is Illegal